mtth/layer2/doc/api.md

 Note that unlike the live capture stream, this stream will automatically close once the end of the file read is reached.

-#### replay.close()
+#### replay.close(timeout)

 Terminate the stream.

++ `timeout` {Number} Timeout in milliseconds after which to close the stream.

-Note that depending on when this is called, a few more packets might be emitted before the stream actually closes (this number is guaranteed to be lower than the capture's batch size).
+Note that even if timeout is set to 0, a few more packets might be emitted before the stream actually closes.

 #### replay.getLinkType()